oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-iceberg-tables/query-iceberg-tables.md

 ### Prerequisites

-Access to an ADW and AWS Athena if you choose to perform the steps.
+Access to an Autonomous AI Database and AWS Athena if you choose to perform the steps.

 ### About Querying Apache Iceberg Tables